-School lunches cost \pounds 2.25 per day.
+School lunches cost £2.55 per day.
 Current Government policy is that all Foundation Stage and Key Stage I children have free school meals.
 The school uses the ParentPay on-line payment system and all meals must be paid for in advance.
-If you wish to change from school lunches to packed lunches please give two weeks' notice.
+If you wish to change from school lunches to packed lunches any changes can only be done every half term.